digitalcredentials/status-service-git/README.md

 - errors (only logs errors)
 - all (logs everything - all log levels)

-Enable each log by setting an env variable for each, indicating the path to the appropriate file, like this example:
+Enable each log by setting an environment variable for each, indicating the path to the appropriate file, like this example:

 ```
 ERROR_LOG_FILE=logs/error.log